Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2b.md

 You will need to complete the functions inside the provided file called `duim.py`.
 The provided `CheckA2.py` will be used to test these functions.

-  - `call_du_sub()` should take the target directory as an argument and return a list of strings returned by the command **du -d 1 <target directory\>**.
+  - The first function with `call` in its name should take the target directory as an argument and return a list of strings returned by the command **du -d 1 <target directory\>**.

-       - Use `subprocess.Popen`.
+       - Use one of the two ways discussed in class to call the `du` command and handle its standard output.
        - '-d 1' specifies a _max depth_ of 1.
 Your list shouldn't include files, just a list of subdirectories in the target directory.
        - Your list should NOT contain newline characters.

-  - `percent_to_graph()` should take two arguments: percent and the total chars.
+  - The second function which converts a percentage to a graph should take two arguments: percent and the total chars.
 It should return a 'bar graph' as a string.

        - Your function should check that a percent argument is a valid number between 0 and 100.
 It should fail if it isn't.
        - **total chars** refers to the total number of characters that the bar graph will be composed of.
 You can use equal signs `=` or any other character that makes sense, but the empty space **must be composed of spaces**, at least until you have passed the first milestone.
        - The string returned by this function should only be composed of these two characters.
-For example, calling `percent_to_graph(50, 10)` should return:
+For example, calling it with arguments `(50, 10)` should return:

 ```bash
    '=====     '